Edgar Allan Poe House and Museum#12 in Best Things To Do in Baltimore

-Step inside the this brick house-turned-museum on 203 Amity Street, and you'll stumble upon a cornucopia of Poe pieces – from a telescope to a portable traveling desk – preserved from when Poe and his family resided in Baltimore from 1833 to 1835.
-The writer's former residence is also the location where historians believe Poe composed many of his famous poems and stories, including "MS. Found in a Bottle" and "To Elizabeth."
+Step inside the this brick house-turned-museum on 203 Amity St., and you'll stumble upon a cornucopia of Poe pieces – from a telescope to a portable traveling desk – preserved from when Poe and his family resided in Baltimore from 1833 to 1835.
+The writer's former residence – now a National Historic Landmark – is also the location where historians believe Poe composed many of his famous poems and stories, including "MS. Found in a Bottle" and "To Elizabeth."
 There are also permanent and rotating exhibits that catalogue Poe's life, work and ties to Baltimore.

-Though the Edgar Allan Poe House closes its doors from January to mid-May, self-led tours are available on Saturdays and Sundays from late-May to late-December from 11 a.m. to 4 p.m.
-Entry to the museum costs $5 for adults; children ages 12 and younger may enter for free when joined by an adult.
-Tickets are available on-site or online.
+The Edgar Allan Poe House is open Thursday through Sunday from 11 a.m. to 4 p.m.
+Entry to the museum costs $8 for adults; children ages 12 and younger may enter for free when joined by an adult.
+Tickets are available on-site, and you can check out the attraction's website for full details on exhibits and hours.
 Before you plan your visit, keep in mind there are no restroom facilities or handicapped-accessible features, and the building's steep, narrow staircases can be tricky to navigate.
-If your primary mode of transportation is public transit, many buses depart from the Inner Harbor and service stops nearby the House.
-The No. 001 bus leaves the Inner Harbor and stops at the intersection of Fayette and Schroeder streets; from there, the museum is within 500 feet on Amity Street.
+If your primary mode of transportation is public transit, many buses depart from the Inner Harbor (including the free Charm City Circulator); take the orange line to stop No. 210.
 Street parking is also available; there are limited nearby parking garages.

 #1 Baltimore Museum of Art